-Tenerife, nicknamed the island of eternal spring, attracts millions of tourists each year.
-They go there to enjoy the sun that shines year-round and to discover the marvellous flora and fauna there.
-Whether you are travelling as a family or with friends, Tenerife has everything necessary to satisfy its visitors.
-Pack your bags and grab your hat and join us in discovering all its many facets.
+Tenerife, nicknamed the Island of Eternal Spring, attracts millions of tourists every year.
+They go there to enjoy the sun that shines all year-round and to discover the marvellous stunning natural beauties available out there.
+You might wonder why Tenerife is among the best family friendly holidays destinations in Europe?
+Pack your bags and grab your hat and join us in discovering all of its hidden secrets.

 Masca, the most natural village on the island

-This little Canary island has more to offer than the postcard-worthy beaches that made it famous.
-Here, nature and culture combine.
-Tenerife is the island of contradictions.
-Desert expanses boarder luxurious forests.
+This little Canary island has more to offer than just the typical beach postcard you might have received in the past.
+With the 3rd largest volcano in the world, Tenerife is an island that you will be spoilt with nature and rich cultural life.
+Tenerife is also an island of contradictions.
+The desert expanses boarder luxurious forests.
 With 2000 square kilometres, this island located in the Atlantic Ocean is a paradise for walkers, surfers, divers, jet-setters, and, of course, families.
+Let’s have a look at all the good reasons why Tenerife is one of the most cherished family friendly holiday destinations in Southern Europe.

 - Currency: Euro